ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Creating an instance using constructor
 =======================

-To create a new setup, run the below script.
+To create a new setup, run the script given below.

 .. code:: python